IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why did the developer keep making changes?
-They didn’t know when to 'commit'._
+> _Why do developers hate working in the kitchen?
+Too many 'forks' and 'branches.'_

 <!--ENDS_HERE_QUOTE_CARD-->